Jeremiah Owusu-Koramoah: Early life

 Owusu-Koramoah grew up in Hampton, Virginia, and attended Bethel High School.
 He is of Ghanaian descent through his father Andrew, who met his wife Beverly in England, before moving to Virginia in 1998.
-Owusu-Koramoah was rated a three-star recruit and initially committed to play college football at the University of Virginia in 2016 before decommitting to choose Notre Dame.
+Owusu-Koramoah was rated a three-star recruit and initially committed to play college football at the University of Virginia in 2016 before decommitting to choose the University of Notre Dame.

 College career

-Owusu-Koramoah spent his freshman season on Notre Dame's scout team and did not appear in any games.
+Owusu-Koramoah spent his freshman season on the Fighting Irish's scout team and did not appear in any games.
 He missed most of his sophomore year after breaking his foot in practice after playing in the first two games of the season.
 Owusu-Koramoah was named a starter going into his junior season and recorded 80 tackles, a team-leading 13.5 tackles for loss, and 5.5 sacks with four passes broken up, two forced fumbles, and two fumble recoveries.
 He won the Butkus Award as the nation's top linebacker as a senior in 2020, in addition to being named a unanimous All-American and the ACC Defensive Player of the Year.